Catalant provides a platform for people to seek out and hire freelance consultants for various projects spanning many different industries.

 Our platform gave no visibility into the progress of a project, making it extremely difficult for project owners to complete projects on time.

-The goal of this project was create trackers so project owners could identify & monitor progress within seconds and drive action across all stages of the project
+The goal of this project was to create project trackers so project owners could identify & monitor progress within seconds and drive action across all stages of the project.

 I owned this project and lead the design– from user research, concept, UX, and UI design.
 I had a design mentor during this project 1 Product Manager that I worked with on concept and helped push this live on the platform.

 This dashboard is the first thing project owners see when they sign into their account, yet there was no indication of how far along they were in the interviewing process or while the project was on-going.

 Because of the lack of information, many project owners quit mid-way through the hiring process or were not very responsive during an on-going project.
 There was not a way for them to quickly identify where they were and what actions they needed to take in order to move along the project timeline.

 The hiring tracker was broken down into 4 main steps, where each step would help project owners visualize where exactly in the hiring process they were and what actions they needed to complete to move to the next step until a consultant is chosen and signed on to the project.